jaspector

 Building permits are required for new residential and commercial construction, additions, structural alterations, full roofing replacements, mechanical system installation/replacement, structural plumbing work, demolition, agricultural structures, and manufactured home installation.

-Typical processing time is Not specified; contact Permit Technician David Werner at (509) 397-6206 for estimate.
+Building permit processing times in unincorporated Whitman County, WA typically run Not specified; contact Permit Technician David Werner at (509) 397-6206 for estimate.
 Plan review timeframe varies by project complexity..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Whitman County, WA.
 The following work is generally exempt: Structures with total construction valuation under $800 do not require a county building permit (more restrictive than the state $1,500 standard under RCW 19.27.060(7); this is Whitman County's local threshold).; Agricultural structures (for farm implements, hay, grain, livestock — not for human habitation or food processing) require a permit, but fees are limited to cost-recovery only under RCW 19.27.015.; Temporary polyethylene-roofed growing structures for plant frost protection are exempt from state building code per RCW 19.27.065.; Shade cloth structures for nursery or agricultural purposes (not including service systems) are exempt..
 Note: Permit exemptions do not exempt work from substantive code compliance requirements.
 Electrical, plumbing, and mechanical work is not exempt under low-value thresholds and must be permitted separately through Washington State L&I (electrical) or directly with county (plumbing, mechanical).
+When in doubt, confirm with the local building department before starting work.